 If your org chart appears unconnected with boxes stacked or lined up on the page, it likely means that there was an error in the data you imported.
 For example, the names in the "Name" and "Reports to" columns not matching up.
 You must have an employee named "Margaret Thatcher", and her subordinates CANNOT report to "Thatcher, Margaret".

 In the context panel

-- In the context panel, press the enter key to add new employees to the chart.
-Use the tab key to change employees' level in the organization.
+- In the context panel, accessed by pressing the gear icon next to one of the org chart boxes, press the Enter key to add new employees to the chart.
+Use the Tab key to change employees' level in the organization.

 On the canvas

 - Drag out a line by hovering over the edge of one of the boxes.
 This will create a direct-report to that manager, adding a new box to your org chart.

 To edit the data that shows in an Org Chart box, simply double click the text and start typing.